Thinking about joining us at Brookvale Curl Curl Scout Group? Read on...

 Fees / Costs

-Just like any organisation, there are membership fees that are typically paid quarterly.
-We feel that these fees are quite modest compared to our organisations and activities.
-These consist of a joining fee and quarterly membership fee, as follows:
+Just like any organisation, there are membership fees.
+We feel that these fees are quite modest compared to other organisations and activities.
+Please see the Fees page for details.

 As well as weekly meetings, sections also participate in activities away from the hall on week nights and weekends that may have an additional cost.
 Programs are typically prepared a term in advance, providing plenty of notice of timing and cost.

-We also offer a number of discounts: these include multiple youth members per family, discounts for members whose parents are leaders within the group as well as active parent involvement with the group committee.
-These discounts are offered in accordance with our fee policy (fee policy - download here).
+We also offer a number of discounts: these include discounts for members whose parents are leaders within the group as well as active parent involvement with the group committee.
+These discounts are offered in accordance with our fee policy.
+Please speak to the Group Leader or PSG for more details .

 The aim of your obligation free period is to make sure Scouts is something you and your child want to become part of and that our Group is the one for you.
 We hope that you give us every opportunity to show you how great our Group is and encourage you to ask as many questions as you can to make sure.